thanhson1085/flask-webhdfs/README.md

 ### INSTALLATION:
-To install Hadoop, pleas take a look at https://github.com/thanhson1085/docker-cloudera-quickstart I will show you the detail, just hope that it will save your time
+To install Hadoop, pleas take a look at https://github.com/thanhson1085/docker-cloudera-quickstart I will show you the detail, just hope that it will save your time.

-At the first, using Docker to clone docker-cloudera-quickstart to your local
+At the first, using Docker to clone docker-cloudera-quickstart to your local.
 ```
 docker pull thanhson1085/docker-cloudera-quickstart
 ```